ycong3/rapid-poject/README.md

-The project is composed of a 2.8-inch portable monitor, a Micro:bit, a Raspberry Pi, and a sound sensor(microphone).
+The project is composed of a 2.8-inch portable monitor, a Micro:bit, a Raspberry Pi, a portable power bank, and a sound sensor(microphone).

 **Game Name:** Earth Guardian